google/ExoPlayer/extensions/av1/README.md

 ## Using the module in the demo application

-To try out playback using the extension in the [demo application][], see [enabling extension decoders][].
+To try out playback using the module in the [demo application][], see [enabling extension decoders][].

 [demo application]: https://exoplayer.dev/demo-application.html